Joseph Carroll (scholar): Publications and research

 After monographs on Matthew Arnold (1982) and Wallace Stevens (1987), Carroll's publications have centered on situating literary study within the evolutionary human sciences.
 His Evolution and Literary Theory (1995) was the first book in literary theory that assimilated ideas from evolutionary psychology, evolutionary anthropology, sociobiology, human ethology, and evolutionary epistemology.
 He argued that evolutionary literary theory offered a viable alternative both to post-structuralism and to traditional humanism.

 In the essays collected in Literary Darwinism (2004), Carroll worked toward building a comprehensive model of human nature, gave examples of evolutionary literary criticism, and criticized post-structuralism, traditional humanism, ecocriticism, cognitive poetics, and a narrow form of evolutionary psychology.

 In the essays collected in Reading Human Nature (2011), Carroll examined the adaptive function of literature and the other arts, offered Darwinian interpretations of The Picture of Dorian Gray, Wuthering Heights, and Hamlet, gave examples of quantitative literary analysis, and reflected on the course of intellectual history from Charles Darwin to the present.

 In the research described in Graphing Jane Austen (2012), Carroll and colleagues conducted an Internet survey of reader responses to characters in British novels of the nineteenth century.
 The survey used categories from a model of human nature that included basic motives, emotions, personality characteristics, and criteria for selecting mates.
 The focus of the study was "agonistic structure," that is, the organization of characters into protagonists, antagonists, and minor characters.
 A later (2017) exercise in quantitative analysis examined attitudes toward evolution among scholars in many different academic disciplines.

 Carroll’s publications since Reading Human Nature (2011) include essays that are mainly theoretical, essays that are mainly exercises in interpretive literary criticism, and essays that combine theoretical exposition with interpretive criticism.

 Carroll has handbook chapters in the Oxford Handbook of Evolutionary Psychology, the Handbook of Evolutionary Psychology, A Companion to Literary Theory, and Literature and Other Knowledge.
 He also has chapters in edited volumes on specific topics in the evolutionary human sciences: violence, sociality, death, and emotion.
 He produced an annotated edition of Darwin's On the Origin of Species and has coedited four volumes of essays by divers hands.
-He is editor-in-chief of the journal Evolutionary Studies in Imaginative Culture.
+He was editor-in-chief for the first 12 issues of the journal Evolutionary Studies in Imaginative Culture.